Tips to Make a Well-Informed Transition into Life After High School

 - Students can stay in school until they are 21—an option for youth who need more time to learn and prepare for adulthood.
 The IEP team determines a projected graduation date and writes this date into the IEP document.

 - Transition Services in the IEP can support a High School and Beyond Plan, Washington State’s toolkit that is a state requirement for all students to get ready for next steps.
+Various state agencies serving transition-age youth provide a comprehensive guidebook that describes how to align the HSBP with IEP Transition Planning.
+Included are career-planning tools and linkages to current information about graduation pathways, which changed in 2019 when the Washington State Legislature passed House Bill (HB) 1599.

 - In Washington, a student takes charge of educational programming at 18 unless other arrangements are designed.
 Read on for more details.